ActiveAngrily/ctrlwrapped/README.md

 ## Features

-- Authentication system with Appwrite
+- Authentication system with Appwrite Cloud
 - User registration and login
 - Secure file uploading
 - Responsive design for all screen sizes